tclssg/tclssg/README.md

 Tclssg is known to run on Linux, FreeBSD, OpenBSD, OS X and Windows XP/7/8.x.

 To use it you will need Tcl 8.5 or newer and Tcllib installed.
 You will also need a Markdown processor to turn Markdown into HTML.
-The default Markdown processor shipped with Tclssg is [Markdown 1.0.1](http://daringfireball.net/projects/markdown/), which requires Perl 5.6 or newer.
+Tclssg comes with [Markdown 1.0.1](http://daringfireball.net/projects/markdown/), which requires Perl 5.6 or newer.

 To install Tcl and Tcllib on **Debian/Ubuntu** run the following command: